January

 Sound Devices: Alliteration and Assonance

-The poem’s musicality is enhanced through the use of sound devices.
-Alliteration, the repetition of consonant sounds, can be found in lines like “Fat snowy footsteps,” creating a pleasing rhythm and drawing attention to those words.
-Assonance, the repetition of vowel sounds, contributes to the poem’s musical quality.
-For instance, the repetition of the short “a” sound in “The days are short” and “spark” connects these words and enhances the poem’s flow.
-These subtle sound devices contribute to the overall atmosphere and make the poem more memorable.
+The poem’s musicality and atmospheric quality are enhanced through the careful use of “poetic devices in January,” particularly sound devices.
+Alliteration, the repetition of consonant sounds, can be found in lines like “Fat snowy footsteps,” where the repeated ‘f’ sound creates a pleasing rhythm and draws attention to these words, mimicking the soft crunch of snow.
+Another example is “dark and dark,” where the repetition of the ‘d’ sound emphasizes the pervasive gloom.
+Assonance, the repetition of vowel sounds, contributes to the poem’s musical quality and mood.
+For instance, the repetition of the short ‘a’ sound in “The days are short, / The sun a spark,” connects these words and enhances the poem’s flow, subtly reinforcing the idea of diminished light.
+These subtle sound devices contribute to the overall atmosphere and make the poem more memorable and engaging.

 Enjambment and Rhythm